Samantha Smith: Life

 Samantha Smith was born on June 29, 1972, in the small town of Houlton, Maine, on the Canada–United States border, to Jane Goshorn and Arthur Smith.
-At the age of five, she wrote a letter to Queen Elizabeth II in order to express her admiration to the British monarch.
+At the age of five, she wrote a letter to Queen Elizabeth II (whose reign's silver jubilee fell in 1977) in order to express her admiration to the British monarch.
 When Smith had finished second grade in spring 1980, the family settled in Manchester, Maine, where she attended Manchester Elementary School.
 Her father served as an instructor at Ricker College in Houlton before teaching literature and writing at the University of Maine at Augusta while her mother worked as a social worker with the Maine Department of Human Services.

 In November 1982, when Smith was 10 years old, she wrote to Soviet leader Yuri Andropov, seeking to understand why Soviet Union–United States relations were so tense:

 Her letter was published in the Soviet state-run newspaper Pravda.
 Smith was happy to discover that her letter had been published; however, she had not received a reply.
 She then sent a letter to Soviet ambassador to the United States Anatoly Dobrynin asking if Andropov intended to respond.
 On April 26, 1983, she received a response from Andropov:

 A media circus ensued, with Smith being interviewed by Ted Koppel and Johnny Carson, among others, and with nightly reports by the major American networks.
 On July 7, 1983, she flew to Moscow with her parents, and spent two weeks as Andropov's guest.
 During the trip she visited Moscow and Leningrad and spent time in Artek, the main Soviet pioneer camp, in the town of Gurzuf on the Crimean Peninsula.
 Smith wrote in her book that in Leningrad she and her parents were amazed by the friendliness of the people and by the presents many people made for them.
 Speaking at a Moscow press conference, she declared that the Russians were "just like us".
 In Artek, Smith chose to stay with the Soviet children rather than accept the privileged accommodations offered to her.
 For ease of communication, teachers and children who spoke fluent English were chosen to stay in the building where she was lodged.
 Smith shared a dormitory with nine other girls, and spent her time there swimming, talking and learning Russian songs and dances.
 While there, she made many friends, including Natasha Kashirina from Leningrad, a fluent English speaker.

+Samantha spontaneously participated in the documentary film The Capital of Childhood, dedicated to the 60th anniversary of Artek.
+Together with Natasha, she performed the song "May There Always Be Sunshine!".
+Cinematographer Nikolai Zherekhov recalled: "An ordinary child, she was no different from our boys and girls, maybe she was more liberated, our guys were a little restrained at first.
+I remember her extraordinary, kind, sunny, lively and sincere smile, there was no stardom in it."